Get Tech Tips

-Calculating Target Delta T w / Manufactures Data
+Calculating Target Delta T w/ Manufacturers’ Data

 This tip was a COMMENT on the sensible heat ratio tip left by Jim Bergmann.
-As usual Jim makes a great point, once you get the “sensible” capacity for a piece of equipment at a set of conditions you can easily calculate a true target Delta T.
+As usual, Jim makes a great point; once you get the “sensible” capacity for a piece of equipment at a set of conditions, you can easily calculate a true target delta T.

-To do so, find the sensible capacity at any set of conditions, for example at 95 degrees outdoor air and 1400 CFM, the sensible capacity is:
+To do so, find the sensible capacity at any set of conditions.
+For example, at 95 degrees outdoor air and 1400 CFM, the sensible capacity is:

 At 72 wb 25,010 BTUH

 Using the sensible heat formula, BTUH = 1.08 x CFM x Delta T

 Delta T = BTUH /(1.08 x CFM)

 Delta T = 37,930/(1.08 x 1400)

 So, you can see that the target temperature split also has a lot to do with the return air and outdoor air conditions, and it has a lot of variation

 —Jim Bergmann w/ MeasureQuick